harrisonharrisonharrison/Cinemaker/README.md

 - Styled using **Tailwind CSS** for a modern, responsive UI

 **Backend:**
+- Trailers were integrated with **TMDB's API**
 - **Flask** server with endpoints:
   - `/api/skip` for skipping to the next trailer
   - `/api/describe` for AI-generated summaries
 - Integrated with **Google GenAI's Gemini API**

 **Data Flow:**
 1. User skips or selects a trailer
+2. A request gets sent to TMDB for the next movie
-2. React sends a request to Flask
+3. React sends a request to Flask
-3. Flask queries Gemini for a summary
+4. Flask queries Gemini for a summary
-4. React receives and updates UI in real-time
+5. React receives and updates UI in real-time

 **Deployment Tools:**
 - `Flask-CORS` for smooth client-server communication